-Public intoxication, also called public drunkenness, is a misdemeanor crime that a person is visibly drunk or under the influence of drugs in public.
-These laws exist to prevent people from disturbing others in public.
+Public intoxication, also called public drunkenness, is a misdemeanor offense.
+It occurs when people are visibly drunk or under the influence of drugs in public.
+These laws exist to discourage people from disturbing others in public.
 They also give law enforcement officers a reason to remove people from public spaces who may be a threat to their own safety or the safety of others.
 Unlike a DUI offense, which may carry mandatory minimum penalties, public intoxication will often be a minor misdemeanor crime.

-Read on to learn more about public intoxication laws, charges associated with them.
-It also goes over penalties, alternative sentences, and defenses that may be available to you.
+This article includes information about public intoxication laws and charges associated with them.
+It also goes over penalties, alternative sentences, and defenses that may be available to the accused.

 Basic Elements of a Public Intoxication Charge

-- Was under the influence of alcohol/drugs/controlled substances;
+- Was under the influence of alcohol, drugs, or controlled substances

-- Caused a disturbance or harm to another person; and
+- Caused a disturbance or harm to self, another person, or property

 Under the Influence